Social Justice and Engagement

-The Office of Social Justice and Advocacy Engagement is responsible for engaging Episcopalians in building, resourcing, and empowering advocacy movements and networks for social justice at a local and community level.
-Together with people in the pews, lay leaders, and clergy, the office develops and supports diocesan State Public Policy Networks, which build and support locally led coalitions for social change according to the policy positions of The Episcopal Church.
+The Office of Social Justice and Advocacy Engagement is responsible for engaging Episcopalians in building, resourcing, and empowering advocacy movements and networks for social justice at a local and community level by connecting, organizing, and mobilizing people in the pews, and people in the pulpit.

 The Office of Social Justice and Advocacy Engagement executes creative leadership initiatives to mobilize Episcopalians on issues of social change, and seeks to build and enhance communities committed to transforming unjust structures in societies, and to accompany and enrich the ministry of Episcopalians working to be catalysts for equality, justice, and transformation within their communities.

 We are called to participate in the public square by exercising our right to vote.
 This call includes a call to the church and its members to live into our Baptismal Covenant to respect the dignity of all human beings by protecting the fundamental concept of one person one vote.
 So in this Season of Justice Engagement, let us partner in our local congregations with other people of faith to encourage and promote voting in our local, state and federal elections.

 One meaningful opportunity for partnership is with the African Methodist Episcopal Church.
 Collaborating with AME congregations affords us an opportunity to live into an important historic relationship.